takuhirok/rGAN/README.md

 **Note:**
 Kiran Koshy Thekumparampil, Ashish Khetan, Zinan Lin, and Sewoong Oh published a paper [4] independently from us on the same problem.
 They use similar ideas as our work, albeit with a different architecture.
 You should also check out their awesome work at [https://arxiv.org/abs/1811.03205](https://arxiv.org/abs/1811.03205).

-1. A. Odena, C. Olah, and J. Shlens. [**Conditional image synthesis with auxiliary classifier GANs**](https://arxiv.org/abs/1610.09585).
+1. A. Odena, C. Olah, and J. Shlens. [**Conditional Image Synthesis with Auxiliary Classifier GANs**](https://arxiv.org/abs/1610.09585).
 In ICML, 2017.
-2. M. Mirza and S. Osindero. [**Conditional generative adversarial nets**](https://arxiv.org/abs/1411.1784). arXiv preprint arXiv:1411.1784, 2014.
+2. M. Mirza and S. Osindero. [**Conditional Generative Adversarial Nets**](https://arxiv.org/abs/1411.1784). arXiv preprint arXiv:1411.1784, 2014.
-3. T. Miyato and M. Koyama. [**cGANs with projection discriminator**](https://github.com/pfnet-research/sngan_projection).
+3. T. Miyato and M. Koyama. [**cGANs with Projection Discriminator**](https://github.com/pfnet-research/sngan_projection).
 In ICLR, 2018.
 4. K. K. Thekumparampil, A. Khetan, Z. Lin, and S. Oh. [**Robustness of Conditional GANs to Noisy Labels**](https://github.com/POLane16/Robust-Conditional-GAN).
 In NeurIPS, 2018.
-5. T. Kaneko, Y. Ushiku, T. Harada. [**Class-Distinct and Class-Mutual Image Generation with GANs**](https://takuhirok.github.io/CP-GAN/).
+5. T. Kaneko, Y. Ushiku, and T. Harada. [**Class-Distinct and Class-Mutual Image Generation with GANs**](https://takuhirok.github.io/CP-GAN/).
 In BMVC, 2019.
-6. T. Kaneko, T. Harada. [**Noise Robust Generative Adversarial Networks**](https://takuhirok.github.io/NR-GAN/).
+6. T. Kaneko and T. Harada. [**Noise Robust Generative Adversarial Networks**](https://takuhirok.github.io/NR-GAN/).
 In CVPR, 2020.
+7. T. Kaneko and T. Harada. [**Blur, Noise, and Compression Robust Generative Adversarial Networks**](https://takuhirok.github.io/BNCR-GAN/).
+In CVPR, 2021.